PadraigMontague/Temperature-Sensor-Dashboard/README.md

 ## This project was developed using the following:
 -	Raspberry Pi 2 Model B
--	DS18B20 thermostat
+-	DS18B20 thermometer

 ## How to run the project:

 #### Thermostat:
 -	Make sure you have correctly connected and configured your thermostat.
--	Take note of the path where your thermostat writes the temperature data to.
+-	Take note of the path where your thermometer writes the temperature data to.

 #### Backend:
 -	Make sure you have installed the Django Framework on your raspberry pi.